Creating Google Service Account

 A service account acts as a virtual user for your application, allowing secure, programmatic access to Google Analytics data without using personal credentials.

-1. Create a Google Cloud project (if not already done)
+1. Create a Google Cloud project (if not already done)arrow-up-right

 1. Go to the Google Cloud Console: